elixir-europe/infectious-diseases-toolkit/data-communication/index.md

 - The European Centre for Disease Prevention and Control (ECDC) has written [Guidelines for Presentation of Surveillance](https://www.ecdc.europa.eu/en/publications-data/guidelines-presentation-surveillance-data) to assist with understanding how to present surveillance data.
 - There are multiple approaches to preventing the exposure of sensitive data, dependent on the situation:
   - When visualising data on the number of cases for a given disease, it may be necessary to to aggregate data (e.g. by location or time) to prevent the identification of individuals;
-  - Plots can be presented in a static picture format (e.g. .png, .jpeg), rather than in an interactive format (e.g. an app, or json file) to prevent users from web-scraping or otherwise inferring the underlying data;
+  - Plots can be presented in a static picture format (e.g. .png, .jpeg), rather than in an interactive format (e.g. an app, or json file) to prevent users from web-scraping or otherwise inferring the underlying data.
 - Sliding windows of time can be useful in exposing an overall trend, or trend over a given period.
 - The data should be [processed](https://rdmkit.elixir-europe.org/processing#what-is-data-processing) ahead of visualisation to ensure that outlying data points do not skew the overall data trend,
 - Ensure that the type of visualisation selected is appropriate for the data type.
   - In the remainder of this page, you will find advice about which types of visualisations are suitable for investigating different aspects of data (e.g. the distribution of data) and different data types (e.g. count, geospatial).
-  - See also the [decision tree](https://www.data-to-viz.com/) guide for different visualisation options.
+  - The [decision tree](https://www.data-to-viz.com/) guide can help with choosing between different visualisation options.
   - The [‘Friends don’t let friends make bad graphs’ GitHub repository](https://github.com/cxli233/FriendsDontLetFriends) provides general advice about visualising data.
   - Course material e.g. [Pilvar (2024)](https://zenodo.org/records/10988551) can provide insight into appropriately visualising research data.
   - Accepted standards for data visualisations exist in multiple research communities.
 Refer to publications and tools that visualise similar data to determine whether there is an existing standard for your data type.